 We value diversity in research

-San Diego State University seeks to make research open, accessible, and encouraged for all our students.
-SDSU is proud to be designated as a hispanic-serving institution by the U.S. Department of Education.
+San Diego State University seeks to make research open and accessible for all our students.

-In an effort to provide an inclusive environment for all of our students, SDSU offers several programs run by brilliant university faculty, researchers, and student-focused coordinators that aim to help underrepresented groups succeed in research careers.
+SDSU offers several programs run by university faculty, researchers, and student-focused coordinators that aim to help all students, regardless of race, sex, color or national origin, succeed in research careers.

 “It’s hard to picture yourself doing scientific research when you don’t have family members in such fields.
 I joined Partnership Scholars because I wanted to see what it actually looks like, and I think it opens doors and gives me a better idea of what I want to do," Coleman said.

-The program aims to develop the next generation of underrepresented researchers devoted to solving cancer health disparities.
+The program aims to develop the next generation of researchers devoted to solving cancer health disparities.

 Maximizing Access to Research Careers (MARC)

-MARC has supported 133 underrepresented students in its 28-year history at SDSU, and 90 of them ultimately received fellowships to help fund their graduate education.
+MARC has supported over 150 underrepresented students in its more than three decades at SDSU, and approximately two-thirds of them ultimately received fellowships to help fund their graduate education.
 The program’s goal is to encourage a diverse array of students to pursue research careers.

 Student participants have written or contributed to more than 60 published academic papers.
-Most notably, in the last four years, every graduating senior involved in MARC matriculated into doctoral programs.
+Graduating students involved in MARC matriculate into doctoral programs at higher rates than the general student body.

-Funded by the National Institutes of Health, MARC is designed for juniors and seniors and accepts five high-achieving students per graduating class.
+Funded by the National Institutes of Health, MARC is designed for juniors and seniors and accepts only a handful of high-achieving students per graduating class.
 Participants receive tuition scholarships, and stipends for research activities, supplies, travel, and housing.

-Students are required to participate in a research lab, present their work at SDSU’s annual Student Research Symposium, attend research-related conferences in their field, and apply to graduate school.
-They also attend workshops on succeeding as a minority in STEM fields, take courses on ethics and scientific writing, and are encouraged to study together on campus.
+Students are required to participate in a research lab, present their work at the annual SDSU Student Symposium, attend research-related conferences in their field, and apply to graduate school.
+They also attend workshops on succeeding in STEM fields, take courses on ethics and scientific writing, and are encouraged to study together on campus.

 Pre-MARC